MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 4. Remove the field from the **Project Parameters** page.

-### Mitigation 3: Log in to project.microsoft.com
+### Mitigation 3: Sign in to project.microsoft.com
-In your Edge browser, open a new tab, navigate to project.microsoft.com, and then log in with the user role you are using to access Project Operations.
+In your Microsoft Edge browser, open a new tab, go to project.microsoft.com, and sign in by using the user role that you're using to access Project Operations.

 ## Issue: The project doesn't load and the UI is stuck on the spinner